Strategic guidelines, risks, and mitigation actions

 • Recurring investments in commercial campaigns to mitigate baby churn rate

-• Focus on raising service quality and personalisation; anti-churn policies and loyalty programs, selection of low churn sales channels (web, counter)
+• Focus on raising service quality and customisation; anti-churn policies and loyalty programmes, selection of low churn sales channels (web, counter)

-• Acceleration path rebalancing acquisition channel mix in favour of web self, stores
+• Acceleration path rebalancing acquisition channel mix in favour of pull, digital and physical store channels

 • Medium to long-term Power Purchase Agreement (PPA) development with end customers (both B2B and B2C)